What is Inherited Family Trauma?

 • hidden family events

-• emotional fragmentation within the system
+• emotional fragmentation within the family system

 Understanding Excluded Family Members